nfriedly/nfriedly.com/src/documents/techblog/2015-06-10-esp-01-esp8266-programing-motherboard.html.md

 ## Parts

 * <img class="right" src="/img/blog/esp-mb/parts.jpg" style="max-width: 300px;" alt="ESP-01 motherboard parts" /> __ESP-01 module__: The reason were going through all this trouble
-* __USB-tty programmer__: I'm using an Adafruit FTDI Friend, although I'm hesitant to recommend FTDI products after they shipped mallware with their Windows drivers...
+* __USB-Serial TTL programmer__: I'm using an Adafruit FTDI Friend, although I'm hesitant to recommend FTDI products after they shipped mallware with their Windows drivers...
 * __3.3v Voltage Regulator__: Needs to be a slightly beefy one because the ESP8266EX chips can reportedly draw as much as 350-400mA.
 I'm using a LM2937ET-3.3/NOPB from TI.
 * __10 μF Capacitor__: For the 3.3v side of the voltage regulator
 * __0.1 μF Capacitor__: (100nf) For the vin/5v side of the voltage regulator